CASE STUDY

 Design & Iterations: For Admins

-Publishing Announcements
+01 — Publishing Announcements

 While designing the announcement flow, I studied platforms like Piazza and Stack Overflow.
-Key takeaways included saving drafts, adding tags, and filtering—features that help admins manage posts.
-I replaced the modal with a full page to give users more space and time, similar to Notion’s property creation flow.
+Key takeaways included saving drafts, adding tags, and filtering — features that help admins manage posts.
+I replaced the modal with a full page to give users more space and time, similar to Notion's property creation flow.

-Validating Hours
+02 — Validating Hours

-In addition to validating hours from the home page, admins can access it from the volnteer activities page or each individual's profile.
+In addition to validating hours from the home page, admins can access it from the volunteer activities page or each individual's profile.
 Admins have the ability to approve, add feedback, and send back a session.

 Design & Iterations: For Volunteers

-Logging & Planning Hours
+01 — Logging & Planning Hours

 Standard fields like name, date, and time are included.
 ASD admins also wanted volunteers to report their daily activities.
 I chose V2 (side panel) over a modal because it feels less urgent and keeps users anchored in the current view.
 This allows them to reference their calendar and original page while logging hours, creating a more comfortable experience.

-Volunteer Home Screen
+02 — Volunteer Home Screen

 I designed the volunteer home screen with widgets for announcements, stats, and hour logging.
 Inspired by dashboards, I prioritized planning and logging hours over showing past logs, which volunteers rarely revisit.
-After speaking with an admin, I added the ability to log future sessions—helping admins anticipate availability, similar to Google Calendar.
+After speaking with an admin, I added the ability to log future sessions — helping admins anticipate availability, similar to Google Calendar.

-Viewing Feedback
+03 — Viewing Feedback

-Testing
+Usability Testing

-I also sent out an unmoderated usability test using the interactive Figma Prototype to student volunteers through a user testing platform Maze.
+I also sent out an unmoderated usability test using the interactive Figma Prototype to student volunteers through a user testing platform, Maze.

-Viewing Admin Feedback
+KEY INSIGHT — Viewing Admin Feedback

 "I kept looking at the first table and missed the second table where it said view.
-Although there is a red dot but I still had to process it so it wasn't straightforward right away"
+Although there is a red dot but I still had to process it so it wasn't straightforward right away."

-Adding "notifications" section on home page
+REVISION → Adding a "notifications" section on home page

-Logging Hours
+KEY INSIGHT — Logging Hours

-"Finding the log hour is confusing…I'm not sure where to find the button to log the hour… too many button choices"
+"Finding the log hour is confusing…I'm not sure where to find the button to log the hour… too many button choices."

 Measuring Success